-It is the policy of the National Park Service to support and encourage natural science and social science studies, provided that these studies enhance understanding of a park's natural, cultural, and social resources, processes, and values, or serve to assess how use of the park impacts it's ecosystem.
+The policy of the National Park Service is to support and encourage natural and social science studies, provided that these studies enhance the understanding of a park's natural, cultural, and social resources, processes, and values, or serve to assess how use of the park impacts the ecosystem.

-Research permit applications and proposals go through a review process in order to ensure that all proposed research studies for Everglades and Dry Tortugas National Parks comply with NPS statutes and policies, that park resources and values are not impaired, and that park visitors are not unduly impacted by proposed activities.
+Research permit applications and proposals go through a review process in order to ensure that all proposed research studies for Everglades and Dry Tortugas national parks comply with NPS statutes and policies, that park resources and values are not impaired, and that park visitors are not unduly impacted by the proposed activities.